19 Sights in Hiroshima, Japan (with Map and Images)

 9. Atomic Bomb Memorial Mound

-The atomic bombing tower is a memorial tower in Hiroshima Peace Memorial Park in Hiroshima City, Hiroshima Prefecture.
-1955 (Showa 30) built on August 5.
-The design is Haruo Yoshida and the architecture is Teruo Sakata, the Sakata stone store.
-This is engraved in front of the stone enclosure in front of the memorial tower.
+The Atomic Bomb Memorial Tower is a memorial tower located in the Hiroshima Peace Memorial Park in Hiroshima City, Hiroshima Prefecture.
+Built on August 5, 1955 (Showa 30).
+It was designed by Haruo Yoshida and built by Teruo Sakata of Sakata Stone Shop.
+The name is engraved in front of the stone fence in front of the memorial tower.

 The Children's Peace Monument is a monument for peace to commemorate Sadako Sasaki and the thousands of child victims of the atomic bombing of Hiroshima.
 This monument is located in Hiroshima, Japan.
 Sadako Sasaki, a young girl, died of leukemia from radiation of the atomic bomb dropped on Hiroshima on 6 August 1945.